Chris-C-Brine/AMGroups/README.md

     - tableReset()
         - Clears and updates the cached table columns

+## Example:
-## Example: (most of these can already be accomplished by the built in casting methods, there just here for examples)
+    note: (most of these can already be accomplished by the built in casting methods, there just here for examples)
 ```PHP

 namespace App\Models;